EHR Forensic Expert Witness

 Finding an EHR Forensic Expert Witness: Electronic Medical Record experts can assist in developing electronic discovery strategies.

-- Contrary to popular belief, EHR audit trails just one component of a multi-faceted forensic audit.
+- Contrary to popular belief, EHR audit trails are only one component of a multi-faceted electronic health record forensic audit.

 - Depending on the clinical context in medical malpractice, Standard of Care, and medical billing fraud, several Standards may be relevant.
 (See information regarding the HITECH Act and Meaningful Use).

-- Electronic Medical Record Audit trails ( EMR Audit Trail), also known as Electronic Health Record audit trail ( EHR audit trail), are also useful in determining whether Protected Health Information (PHI) was accessed and viewed improperly.
+- Electronic Medical Record Audit trails ( EMR Audit Trail), also known as Electronic Health Record audit trail ( EHR audit trail), are useful in determining whether Protected Health Information (PHI) was accessed and viewed improperly.

 - The HITECH Act proscribes Safeguards that may be examined using a competent forensic expert.